khalidabuhakmeh/ef-core-multiple-providers/readme.md

 The goal of this repository is to show how you can set up a solution to have one `DbContext` interface to multple providers.
 In this case, we'll be using our `VehiclesContext` to communicate with SQLite and PostgreSQL.

+## Prerequisites

+- .NET 7 (preview as of this repo creation)
+- Postgres instance or Docker container instance

 ## Provider Switching

 Provider switching happens in the host application.
 In this example, we're using a argument passed in at the start of the application lifetime.
 Since we're using the `IConfiguration` instance, we could also set this value using environment variables, JSON values, or through any other registered configuration provider.